-Flash sale is a great way to sell items that are sitting in inventory in enormous quantities for quite some time.
+Flash sale is a great way to sell products that are sitting in inventory in enormous quantities for quite some time—slow-moving inventory.
 It results in lower operating and inventory costs on the backend.
 Overstock and poor-selling items sit on shelves alike.
-They hoard warehouse space for no good and don’t let you break even.
+They hoard ecommerce warehouse space for no good and don’t let you break even.
 A flash sale on these items can recuperate some of your initial costs.

 Seasonal and speciality products consume more time to stock-out as compared to regular products.
 Getting rid of them can be challenging.
 A flash sale can make this task easier by clearing out old inventory fast.
 Fashion brands execute it very often as they have seasonal inventory intake, coming in every few months.
 However, a flash sale is suitable for any type of product to make way for new ones.